suatatan/suatatan.github.io/_posts/2023-05-01-get-your-answers-in-markdown-format-with-chatgpt.md

 ---
+date: 2023-05-01
 layout: post
+tags:
+- english
+- longread
+- technology
-title: "Get your answers in markdown format with ChatGPT"
+title: Get your answers in markdown format with ChatGPT
-date: 2023-05-01
 ---

 If you want to turn your ChaGPT results more structured way you can prefer get the result with this prompt: